-In fact, I had a colleague from TD AmeriTrade once tell me that he used TradeStops himself for just this very reason.
-“No one else adjusts alerts for corporate actions like TradeStops does,” he told me.
+In fact, we had a colleague from TD AmeriTrade once tell us that he used TradeStops himself for just this very reason.
+“No one else adjusts alerts for corporate actions like TradeStops does,” he told us.

 In order to understand why we go to the trouble to offer this unique benefit to our subscribers, let’s take a look at a high yielding stock like Annaly Capital Management (NYSE: NLY).